Nicolas Mahut: 2019: Career Grand Slam, ATP Finals winner

 In January, Mahut and doubles partner Herbert earned the Career Grand Slam in men's doubles after defeating Henri Kontinen and John Peers in the Australian Open final, 6–4, 7–6(7–1).
-In the singles at Roland Garros Mahut reached the third round beating former semifinalist Marco Ceccinato in the first round to do so.
+In the singles at Roland Garros Mahut reached the third round beating former semifinalist Marco Cecchinato in the first round to do so.

 Partnering with Édouard Roger-Vasselin Mahut reached the Wimbledon doubles final falling to Colombian duo Juan Sebastián Cabal and Robert Farah in five tight sets 7–6(7–5), 6–7(5–7), 6–7(6–8), 7–6(7–5), 3–6.
 The pair then claimed the ATP 500 title of Tokyo defeating Nikola Mektic and Franko Skugor 7–6(7), 6–4.

 Mahut reunited with Pierre-Hugues Herbert to play the Paris Rolex Masters which they won defeating Karen Khachanov and Andrey Rublev 6–4, 6–1 in the final.
 The pair qualified for the ATP Finals for the 5th straight year.
 Mahut and Herbert went undefeated in the round robin stage, and then went on to lift the trophy, without dropping a set throughout the tournament.
 They defeated Raven Klaasen and Michael Venus in the final 6–3,6–4.

 2020: Three Titles

-Mahut two doubles titles with Herbert and one with Vasek Pospisil.
+Mahut won two doubles titles with Herbert and one with Vasek Pospisil.